secretstartups/handbook/content/handbook/company/culture/internal-feedback.md

 1. Peer mentality, even at the highest level of management
 1. The company is flat enough to encourage true collaboration which is vital to growth

 #### What would make you leave (what should we avoid in the future if possible)?

+Full question: What would make you leave (what should we avoid in the future if possible)?
 If the following were to happen, I would consider leaving GitLab

 1. Stagnation of career path, no opportunities to advance
 1. Pay decrease, not paid appropriately, below market pay